MATHEMATICAL METHODS in DATA SCIENCE

 Author: Sebastien Roch, Department of Mathematics, University of Wisconsin-Madison

-This textbook on the mathematics of data has two intended audiences:
+Description: This textbook on the mathematics of data and AI has several intended audiences:

 • For students majoring in math or other quantitative fields like physics, economics, engineering, etc.: it is meant as an invitation to data science and AI from a rigorous mathematical perspective.